 Effective transport systems play a vital role in the economy of South Africa and herein the Transport Forum aims maintain the conversation between private and government sectors and open discussions to pave the way to more effective and sustainable systems between the two sectors.
 Through the Transport Forum’s monthly meetings businesses in the transport sector remain informed of policy changes as well as the latest industry developments.

-The role-players included in these Special Interest Group (SIG) sessions are; government at all levels, state owned enterprises, private business, industry business management, regulatory bodies, research institutions, academic institutions, as well as other ICT solution providers.
-Collaboration and communication between these various stakeholders brings about superior solutions to create a more efficient and competitive transport sector.
+Various role players can be seen engaging in the Transport Forum’s Special Interest Groups (SIG); these are the likes of government from all levels, state owned enterprises, private business, industry business management, regulatory bodies, research institutions, academic institutions, as well as ICT solution providers.
+Collaboration and communication between these various stakeholders bring about superior solutions to create a more efficient and competitive transport sector.

 The Transport Forum aims to promote:

 - Two-way communication between the state and stakeholders

 - Agendas debated objectively